jamilbk/modernbedou.in/_posts/2015-02-13-tiny-hacker-house-design-part-vi-wiring.markdown

 well, but shifted 180&deg; out of phase with the other one, so the average potential between them sums to 240V.
 Pretty neat huh?

-The corresponding breaker (the two handles on the left) is a double-throw breaker.
+The corresponding breaker (the two handles on the left) is a double-pole breaker.
 That simply means it is actually two 50A breakers with a mechanism in place such that if one breaker trips, it forces the other 50A one to trip as well.
 So with a standard four-wire 50A outlet we actually get 50A + 50A =